 Anal Gland Expression for Dogs: Signs & Safe Methods

 Dog owners may not be aware of the anal glands, also known as anal sacs, present in their pets.
 These small glands are located on either side of a dog’s anus and play a role in scent marking and communication.
 When everything is functioning correctly, these glands express naturally during bowel movements.
-However, some dogs face difficulty doing this on their own and require assistance.
-Ignoring issues related to the anal glands can lead to discomfort and health problems for your furry friend.

 Recognizing the Signs Your Dog May Need Anal Gland Expression